Admos-the-HoV-Gluttony/Custom-T-Shirt-Tool-for-Heroes-of-Valor/README.md

 ***Early Test Version - Bugs and Missing Features are to be expected!***

+**The current Update script will create a new copy instead of overwriting the old if the main folders name had been changed!**

 ## Usage

 Very Basic Video Tutorial.
 It is still recommended to read the README.